LarsAur/Arcanum/README.md

 The python benchmarking script requires [python-chess][python-chess] which can be installed with `pip install python-chess`.
 The results of all the games will be written to *./benchmarking/results/name1-name2.txt*.

 ## Testing
-Arcanum has a number of arguments to run in different modes:
+Arcanum has a number of arguments to validate the engine and test the performance:
-* `--play` Allows you to play against the engine in interactive mode writing uci moves in the terminal.
 * `--capture-test` Test that move generation for capture moves works.
 * `--zobrist-test` Testing that zobrist hashing works.
 * `--perft-test` Runs [perft][perft] on a number of predefined positions with known [results][perft-results].